 The programs of Prevention and Early Intervention Services include:

-Family Group Conferencing Toronto - Helping families involved with child welfare plan for the safety and well-being of their children.
+Family Group Conferencing Toronto helps families involved with child welfare plan for the safety and well-being of their children.

-Etobicoke Brighter Futures Coalition - A collaborative group of community partners developing and delivering services to improve the health and well being of young children, their families, and their communities.
+Etobicoke Brighter Futures Coalition is a collaborative group of community partners developing and delivering services to improve the health and well being of young children, their families, and their communities.

 To talk to someone about any of the Prevention and Early Intervention Services at the George Hull Centre, please call Rosemary Britto at 416-622-8833 ext 265 or to learn more, download the PEI Services Booklet here.

 UPDATE – April 1st | Official Statement on COVID-19

 The health of our clients and families has always been our most important job.
 In fact, the well-being of our entire community is our priority.
 We are watching the spread of the COVID-19 carefully and we are alert to the dangers it presents.

 Effective as of March 23rd, the George Hull Centre offices will be closed to all external visitors until further notice.

 Please note, we continue to offer services, please contact your clinician to discuss options regarding your appointment.

 - We are accepting new referrals.
 Please contact Intake if you have any questions: email@example.com